-Removing the sunshade
+Removing the sun shade

-- 1. Turn each knob counterclockwise while lifting the sunshade upward. - 2.
+- 1. Turn each knob counterclockwise while lifting the sun shade upward. - 2.
 Slide the shade backward to remove it.

-Installing the sunshade
+Installing the sun shade

-- 1. Insert two hooks on front edge of sunshade into holders on the roof. - 2.
-Align two bolts on rear edge of sunshade with lock nuts, then securely tighten the bolts.
+- 1. Insert the two hooks on the front edge of sun shade into holders on the roof. - 2.
+Align the two bolts on the rear edge of sun shade with the lock nuts, then securely tighten the lock nuts.

-Do not remove or install the sunshade while driving.
+Do not remove or install the sun shade while driving so that full attention may be given to the driving operation.